Blown Double Glazing: Repair or Replace?

 Cost-Effective: Roughly £95–£400.

-Best For: Restoring visibility and thermal performance quickly while keeping your existing frames (if they are in good condition).
+Best For: Restoring clear visibility and thermal performance quickly.
+Furthermore, this option is perfect for keeping your existing frames intact if they remain structurally sound.

 Replace the Full Window

-How KJM Group Can Help: We do not attempt to “repair” existing blown units with temporary fixes like drilling holes to de-fog them—these methods do not restore the thermal efficiency of the window.
-Instead, we replace the sealed glass units entirely, offering a long-lasting fix while saving you the cost of replacing perfectly good frames.
-If your frames are past their best, we also offer complete window replacements.
+How KJM Group Can Help: We never attempt to “repair” existing blown units with gimmicky, temporary fixes like drilling holes to de-fog them.
+Indeed, these methods completely fail to restore the vital thermal efficiency of the window.
+Instead, we safely replace the sealed glass units entirely.
+Consequently, we offer a long-lasting fix while aggressively saving you the cost of replacing perfectly good frames.
+Conversely, if your frames are genuinely past their best, we also supply comprehensive full-house upgrades.

 1. Why Do Sealed Units Blow in the First Place?

-A double-glazed window consists of two panes of glass separated by a spacer bar, with an insulating gas (usually argon) sealed tight in between.
-A unit “blows” when that perimeter seal fails.
-This can happen for several reasons:
+A standard double-glazed window fundamentally consists of two panes of glass separated by a spacer bar.
+Additionally, an insulating gas (usually argon) is securely sealed tight in between.
+A unit technically “blows” when that crucial perimeter seal inevitably fails.
+Naturally, this frustrating breakdown happens for several key reasons:

-• Age and Degradation: Over 15 to 20 years, the sealant simply breaks down due to constant expansion and contraction from the weather.
+• Age and Degradation: Over a period of 15 to 20 years, the heavy-duty sealant simply breaks down.
+Ultimately, this degradation is primarily caused by constant expansion and contraction from harsh UK weather cycles.

-• Poor Installation: If a window isn’t fitted correctly, or the glass doesn’t have the right drainage blocks inside the frame, the unit can sit in pooled water, rotting the seal prematurely.
+• Poor Installation: If a new window isn’t fitted correctly originally, it lacks the proper drainage blocks inside the frame.
+Consequently, the glass unit can sit submerged in pooled rainwater, severely rotting the seal prematurely.

-• Chemical Damage: Using harsh chemical cleaners on the glass and frames can slowly eat away at the sealant over time.
+• Chemical Damage: Regularly using harsh, abrasive chemical cleaners on the glass and plastic frames can slowly eat away at the sealant.
+Therefore, we highly recommend sticking to mild, warm soapy water.

-If you are looking into repairing uPVC windows or timber frames that are still structurally sound, simply replacing the sealed glass unit is an excellent route to take.
+If you are looking into repairing standard uPVC windows or timber frames that remain structurally sound, simply replacing the sealed glass unit is a spectacular route to take.

 Condensation trapped inside a blown double glazed window

-Condensation trapped between panes is the telltale sign of a failed seal.
+Condensation visibly trapped between the two glass panes is the absolute telltale sign of a failed perimeter seal.

-By simply popping out the failed glass and slotting in a brand-new, argon-filled unit, you immediately restore the window’s thermal performance and clear visibility—all without the disruption of ripping out the frames.
+By merely popping out the failed, misty glass and slotting in a brand-new, highly efficient argon-filled unit, you immediately restore the window’s performance.
+Furthermore, you achieve this excellent result without the immense mess and disruption of ripping out the surrounding frames.

 ♻️ Our Eco-Promise: 100% Glass Recycling

-When KJM Group replaces your blown sealed units, the old, failed glass doesn’t go to landfill.
-We ensure that all extracted glass is fully recycled, making this not only a cost-effective choice for your home but an environmentally friendly one, too.
+When KJM Group professionally replaces your blown sealed units, the old glass strictly avoids going to landfill.
+Instead, we carefully ensure that all extracted glass is fully recycled.
+Ultimately, this makes our service not only a cost-effective choice for your wallet, but an incredibly environmentally friendly one, too.

 The DIY Potential

-For those highly comfortable with home maintenance, replacing a glass pane is a relatively simple task.
-It generally involves:
+For those individuals who are highly comfortable with complex home maintenance, replacing a glass pane is a manageable task.
+Generally, it involves the following steps:

-• Carefully removing the window beads around the frame edge.
+• Carefully removing the tight window beads around the frame edge.

-• Taking accurate measurements of the existing glass unit (height, width, and depth).
+• Taking perfectly accurate measurements of the existing glass unit (height, width, and overall depth).

-• Fitting the new glass with the correct packers and securing the beads.
+• Fitting the new, heavy glass with the correct toe-and-heel packers and securing the beads tightly.

-If you aren’t confident in taking precise measurements or safely handling heavy glass, it is always best to call in the professionals.
+However, if you aren’t completely confident in taking precise millimetre measurements or safely handling heavy glass, it is undeniably best to call in the professionals.

-While replacing the glass is ideal for many, there are scenarios where a complete replacement of the frame and glass makes more financial and practical sense in the long run.
+While replacing the glass alone is frequently ideal, there are certain scenarios where a complete replacement of the frame makes vastly more financial and practical sense in the long run.

-• Only one or two windows have failed.
+• Only one or two isolated windows have actually failed.

-• The frames open, close, and lock smoothly.
+• The frames still open, close, and lock incredibly smoothly.

-• You want the most cost-effective and eco-friendly fix.
+• You strictly want the most cost-effective and eco-friendly fix available.

 🛑 When to Replace the Full Frame

-• The frames are soft, rotted, or heavily warped.
+• The frames are visibly soft, severely rotted, or heavily warped.

-• You have multiple window failures across the house.
+• You have multiple, widespread window failures across the house.

-Budgeting for window fixes depends heavily on the size, style, and access requirements of your windows.
-Below is a rough estimate to guide your decision:
+Budgeting accurately for window fixes depends heavily on the specific size, style, and access requirements of your property.
+Therefore, below is a rough financial estimate to securely guide your ultimate decision:

-While some companies offer “de-fogging” services that drill holes to clear the moisture, we strongly advise against this.
-It does not restore the insulating gas between the panes or fix the broken seal.
-Replacing the sealed glass unit entirely is the only way to fully restore the window’s thermal efficiency.
+While some smaller companies offer “de-fogging” services that actively drill holes to clear the moisture, we strongly advise against this practice.
+Specifically, it completely fails to restore the insulating argon gas between the panes.
+Therefore, replacing the sealed glass unit entirely is the absolute only way to fully restore the window’s vital thermal efficiency.
+For further authoritative advice on managing indoor moisture, read the official FENSA guide to condensation in double glazing FENSA.

-High-quality double glazing typically lasts between 15 and 20 years.
-However, many units can last much longer depending on the quality of the initial installation, exposure to extreme weather, and routine maintenance.
+High-quality double glazing typically lasts anywhere between 15 and 20 years.
+However, many premium units can certainly last much longer.
+Naturally, this lifespan depends heavily on the quality of the initial installation, the frame’s exposure to extreme weather, and routine homeowner maintenance.

-While swapping a glass unit can be a DIY job for experienced individuals, ensuring the glass is packed correctly so the window operates smoothly can be tricky.
-Additionally, repairing structural damage to uPVC frames, hinges, or locks often requires a professional touch to ensure the window remains secure and watertight.
+While swapping a basic glass unit can be a DIY job for highly experienced individuals, ensuring the heavy glass is “toe and heeled” (packed) correctly is remarkably tricky.
+Furthermore, repairing structural damage to uPVC frames, dropping hinges, or complex locks absolutely requires a professional touch.
+Consequently, expert help guarantees your home remains secure and fully watertight.

 Need to Fix Those Misty Windows?

-Whether you need to swap out a blown sealed unit or are ready for a complete window replacement, contact KJM Group for a free, no-pressure consultation in Hampshire and surrounding areas.
+Whether you urgently need to swap out a blown sealed unit or are finally ready for a complete window replacement, contact KJM Group today.
+We provide a completely free, absolutely zero-pressure consultation across Hampshire and the surrounding areas.

 Get a Free Quotation